calloncampbell/2019-GlobalAzureBootcamp-Azure-DurableFunctions-Demos/README.md

 ### Solution

 The solution consists of the following projects:
+- **DurableFunction1**, a Function App targeted at .NET Core 2.1, and contains the default Durable Function sample code that Visual Studio creates.
-- DurableFunctions.Demo.DotNetCore, a Function App targeted at .NET Core 2.1.
+- **DurableFunctions.Demo.DotNetCore**, a Function App targeted at .NET Core 2.1, and contains more real world samples with best practices and design principles.

 The current version of this Function App depends on the free (and fun) external Star Wars API - [SWAPI](https://swapi.co/) in order to demonstrate function chaining and fan-out/fan-in patterns.
 This API doesn't require any authentication which makes it easier to demo and experiment with.